 Creepy sounds in the night

 Unfortunately, as relaxing as it was, sitting there in the dark watching the penguins, my navigating adventures were not over for the night yet – I still had to make my way back to the camping site.
 As I started climbing up the cliff I came across one of the female penguins sitting on the nest.
 These birds have never encountered humans before and they were absolutely naïve of the dangers that some members of our species could pose.
-As it was, I could literally walk right up to the bird and pick it up.
-I didn’t of course.
+As it was, I could literally walk right up to the bird and pick it up, if I wanted to.

 So there I was again: walking alone in the middle of the night across an uninhabited island.
 I would have loved to be able to say that it was peaceful and tranquil, but in fact, it was a little spooky.
-The Wedge-tailed Shearwater (Puffinus pacificus) became active and to hear their eerie, ghost-like call while crashing through the bush alone in the dark wilderness is not an experience for the faint-hearted.
+The Wedge-tailed Shearwaters became active and listerning to their eerie calls while crashing through the bush alone in the dark wilderness was an interesting experience.